breadweb/extralife-helper/README.md

 * You are using an old version of the Helper that doesn't work with the current Extra Life API.
 Download the latest!
 * You haven't received any donations yet.
 Keep up the fundraising efforts!
 * You got your first donation, but it hasn't been registered fully by the Extra Life API.
 Just give it a few minutes to show up.
 * The Extra Life API timed out when the Helper was trying to contact it.
 This can happen if the Extra Life API is under high load.
-Just be patient and the Helper will get the current total again when the Extra API website responds.
+Just be patient and the Helper will get the current total again when the Extra Life API responds.
 * You are trying to use the Helper in an unsupported way.
 Please review the instructions for proper use.

 **The Helper looks blurry.**

-This is usually because you have streched the Helper in your presentation but forgot to update the width and height values in the **ExtraLifeHelper.html** file to match.
+This is usually because you have stretched the Helper in your presentation but forgot to update the width and height values in the **ExtraLifeHelper.html** file to match.

 <br>